 Introduced by DBS Bank, DBS PayLah! is an Ultimate Everyday App that allows you to make cashless payments in Singapore.
 With it, you can order food, buy tickets, rent a cab, shop, book hotel accommodation, and so on.
 By using the PayLah! app every time will help you get reward points or stamp cards that earn you cash back.

-Remember, when you order your favourite dish or book a ride, you get cashback via stamp cards.
+Remember, when you order your favorite dish or book a ride, you get cashback via stamp cards.
 Moreover, you can also use it to redeem the reward points earned on DBS/POSB Cards.
-The other features include instant fund transfers to or from anyone, even the PayNow users, and a quick view of the PayLah! e-statements.
+The other features include instant fund transfers to or from anyone, even PayNow users, and a quick view of the PayLah! e-statements.

 Quick Response (QR) Codes